orbtl/werewolf/README.md

   -Then to run the server at the local address so that anyone can connect at port 8000 to your IP, run:

     - python3 manage.py runserver 0.0.0.0:8000

+The server will now be running and you can access it at http://localhost:8000  (replace localhost with your public IP if accessing from a different computer and make sure your firewall allows it).

+If you wish to create fake users to test the functionality of the game without needing a large number of real users connected, you can navigate to http://localhost:8000/home/fakeUserGen/ and it will generate 10 fake users named user1 through user10.
+Then you can use the "Add Fake Users" button when hosting a game to be able to test in-game functionality without real users present.